 - Access control.
 Physical security will always be necessary at commercial properties.
 For example, giving each employee an access credential with authorization to different areas depending on their roles keeps your office secure.

 The health of employees has never been more at the forefront of the commercial real estate industry.
 Thankfully, integrating health and safety solutions into your building management system is easy!

 Investing in a touchless sign-in process drastically reduces the chances for bacteria to spread.
 What’s more, when a visitor or employee uses touchless sign-in, their arrival is automatically logged and audited.

 The rise of hybrid work has paved the way for flexible workplace options.
 Instead of rigid seat assignments and coveted corner offices, employees now have autonomy in where they sit.
 In addition to autonomy, workplace booking empowers employees to be more collaborative than strict, fixed seating charts allow.

-Two primary workplace booking solutions include:
+Three workplace booking solutions include:

 - Desk booking.
 With desk booking software, employees can reserve specific desks before they arrive in the office.
 They can reserve a desk for a full day or a few hours, freeing up space for other workers while they’re away for meetings or meals.
 Giving this agency to employees drives employee happiness.

 - Meeting room booking.
 Room scheduling software syncs employee schedules and room availability for a seamless meeting booking process.
 The best software allows users to book in advance or at the time of the meeting.
 What’s more, with meeting room booking software, all participants are notified of meeting time and location changes automatically, eliminating confusion.